Is Twitter Stock Price Bubble Starting to Burst?

 For valuation purposes, we compare the two companies on the basis of the price to sales ratio.
 As twitter is yet to report positive earnings, comparison on the basis of price to earnings ratio would be irrelevant.
 We have put in numbers of Linkedln (NYSE:LNKD) as well for comparison purposes.

 Twitter’s stock price is trading at an unbelievable sales multiple of 66.1 times.
 In comparison, Facebook’s price to sales ratio of 19 times, shows the stark difference in valuation between the two.
 Even if we consider that the price reflects the expected growth rate in revenue for future years, Twitter will have to generate astronomical growth rate to justify the current valuation.
-And as long as the company is still in the process of monetizing, reaching such growth levels in near future seem less likely.
+Based on our Twitter stock analysis, we feel that as long as the company is still in the process of monetizing, reaching such growth levels in near future seem less likely.

 Averaging the price to sales ratio for Facebook and Linkedln, industry average price to sales ratio stand at 18 times.
 At expected revenue of $650 million for 2013 and 75% expected growth rate for 2014, Twitter’s justified price comes at $33 a share.